mmacy/cosmos-python-prototype/README.md

 ## Installation

-The installation of the Azure Cosmos DB Python SDK involves installing packages via [pip][pip], optionally within a virtual environment via [venv][venv].
+Install the Azure Cosmos DB Python SDK with [pip][pip], optionally within a [virtual environment][venv].

 ### Configure a virtual environment (optional)

-Although not required, we recommend that you install the SDK within a Python virtual environment.
-By using a virtual environment, you can keep your your base system and Azure SDK environments isolated.
+Although not required, you can keep your your base system and Azure SDK environments isolated if you use a virtual environment.

 Execute the following commands to configure and then enter a virtual environment with [venv][venv]: